Extradition to and from Ireland

 Extradition between EU member states - European Arrest Warrant

 Since 1 January 2004 a European Arrest Warrant (EAW) valid throughout the EU has replaced extradition procedures between EU member states.
-An European Arrest Warrant may be issued by a national judicial authority if the person whose return is sought is accused of an offence for which the maximum penalty is at least a year in prison or if he or she has been sentenced to a prison term of at least four months.
+A European Arrest Warrant may be issued by a national judicial authority if the person whose return is sought is accused of an offence for which the maximum penalty is at least a year in prison or if he or she has been sentenced to a prison term of at least four months.
 The European Arrest Warrant Procedure also applies to Norway and Iceland, even though they are not EU member states.

 The European Arrest Warrant Act 2003 implements the procedures in Ireland.
 It applies to extradition between two EU countries and does not affect extradition to any other country.

 The Irish legislation implements the EU framework decision of 13 June 2002 on the European Arrest Warrant.
 At the time that decision was adopted, Ireland made a statement to the effect that it would implement the decision for the purposes of bringing a person to trial or for the purpose of executing a custodial sentence or detention order.
 The idea is to ensure that a person may not be extradited from Ireland and kept in custody for investigation purposes.

 Until January 2004, dual criminality was required in respect of all offences.
 This meant that you could be extradited to face prosecution or service of a sentence in another state only where the offences concerned were offences under the laws of both states.
 Dual criminality is no longer a requirement for extradition between EU member states in respect of certain major offences which are listed in the European Arrest Warrants Act 2003.